Contact Us for a Free Consultation (213) 542-0979

 • what sort of sophistication is involved with the real estate fraud allegations?

-These are the things that we really need to focus on.
-First and foremost, do they have the evidence to prove that you were involved in any type of real estate fraud or is it a weak case against you?
+These are the things that we need to focus on.
+First and foremost, do they have the evidence to prove that you were involved in any real estate fraud, or is it a weak case against you?

 Defending Real Estate Fraud Charges

-Let's not do what a lot of my brethren and their employees do when you call them up on the internet and they paint some rosy picture of other cases that they've done when they know nothing about your case.
+Let's not do what many of my brethren and their employees do when you call them on the internet: paint a rosy picture of other cases they've handled when they know very little about your case.

-Because if we can do that, then we have a chance to avoid a prison sentence for you, and we have a chance to avoid some of the bad consequences that come along with a real estate fraud conviction.
+If we can do that, we have a chance to avoid a prison sentence for you and some of the dire consequences of a real estate fraud conviction.

 Fighting Charges vs Mitigation